-- The handle of the interrupt for which to wait - The number of the semaphore to use for waiting
+- The handle of the interrupt for which to wait - The number of the semaphore to use for waiting know which semaphore to post, based on the values it can read from the device or from program variables.

 Typically, only one process ever calls ULI\sleep() and it specifies waiting on semaphore 0.
 However, it is possible to have two or more processes that wait.
 For example, if the device can produce two distinct kinds of interrupts (such as normal and high-priority), you could set up an independent process for each interrupt type.
 One would sleep on semaphore 0, the other on semaphore 1.